yairEO/photobox/README.md

 Name        | Info                                                                                                     | Default
 ----------- | -------------------------------------------------------------------------------------------------------- | -----------------------------
-history     | Enable/disable HTML5 history using hash urls                                                             | true
-time        | The time in milliseconds when autoplaying a gallery.
+single      | if "true" - gallery will only show a single image, with no way to navigate                               | false history     | Enable/disable HTML5 history using hash urls                                                             | true time        | The time in milliseconds when autoplaying a gallery.
 Set as '0' to hide the autoplay button completely.  | 3000, minimum 1000ms allowed autoplay    | should the gallery autoplay on start or not.                                                             | false